GitLab Advanced CI/CD - Hands-On Lab: Configurations for Complex Processes

 Adding this job will ensure that you have enough time to create two merge requests.

-To start, create your two merge requests:
+To start, create your two merge requests.
+For the first merge request:

 1. Select Code > Branches.